All Pumped Up – Oil Field Technology

 Roger Riddle, a local resident and field guide for the Oil & Gas Museum in Parkersburg, West Virginia, was raised around central power units and the rhythmic clanking of rod lines.

-Today, Riddle guides visitors through the nearby woods where remnants of these elaborate systems quietly rust.
+Today, Riddle guides visitors through the nearby woods where remnants of these elaborate oil well pump systems quietly rust.

 “They pumped with just these steel rods, just dangling through the woods,” says Riddle.
 “You could hear them banging along – it was really something to see those work.
 The cost of pumping wells was pretty cheap.”